Horizontal $p$-adic $L$-functions: Horizontal Norm Relations for Modular Symbols

 \subsection{Period Polynomials}

 When $f$ is a holomorphic eigenform of weight even weight $k\in 2\Z_{\geq 0}$ and level $N$, one can write the central value $L(f,\tfrac{a}{q},k/2)$ in terms of the \emph{period polynomials} associated to $f$ as we will now recall.
 We refer to \cite[Sec.
 10]{Williamsnotes} for details.
+For any nebentypus, such $f$ defines a modular form of weight $k$ with \emph{trivial} multiplier for the group